 The 2nd story happened when everyone realized that everyone in the room was at least twenty-one and had long ago gone through puberty, so there was no one who related to his prepubescent angst.

-Now that you know more about jokes based on shared knowledge, I urge you to check out late night monologues which make fun of current news events.
+Now you know more about jokes based on shared knowledge, I urge you to check out late night monologues which make fun of current news events.
 Follow SNL sketches to note how the use shared knowledge.
 Go online to find many forms of satire and parody based on shared knowledge and have existing setups and 1st stories.
 If you do this, then you’ll really begin to understand the reason I call it Universal Joke Structure.

 In the next article, Universal Joke Structure Explained 4: The Role of Assumptions, I’ll how our minds trick ourselves with assumptions to allow jokes to work.